acorncache/acorn-cache/README.md

     * for how long, and
     * whether query params should be ignored
 * Allows for basic browser caching behavior modification by changing out cache control header directives.
-* Uses Redis or Memecached to store cached server responses.
+* Uses Redis or Memcached to store cached server responses.

 ##Getting Started